nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 StoreMando is an integrated platform fully customised for residents in households, residential colleges and halls, with the aim of helping you manage your items effectively and efficiently.
 StoreMando allows you to keep track of your items' whereabouts, quantities and expiry dates with a few simple commands.
-Furthermore, StoreMando also comes with an inbuilt reminder feature to help you remember items that are expiring.
+Furthermore, StoreMando also comes with an inbuilt reminder feature to help you keep track of items that are expiring.
 It looks like you will never have to worry about consuming expired items or waste time searching for misplaced items anymore!

 All your items' information is encapsulated clearly on our simple and clean Graphical User Interface (GUI).
 Our application